 Workers at high volume stations and platforms should also have access to hand sanitiser.

-Employers should also consider reducing the number of touch points for passengers and workers.
+PCBUs should also consider reducing the number of touch points for passengers and workers.
 For example, leaving access doors open where appropriate or eliminating cash handling.

-If a worker may come into close contact with suspected or confirmed cases of the COVID-19 disease (e.g customer service), employers must put in place control measures to eliminate or minimise the risk of a worker contracting the virus so far as reasonably practicable.
+If a worker may come into close contact with suspected or confirmed cases of the COVID-19 disease (e.g customer service), PCBUs must put in place control measures to eliminate or minimise the risk of a worker contracting the virus so far as reasonably practicable.

 Risk management may involve the use of personal protective equipment (PPE) including gloves and face masks.
-However, PPE must not be the only control measure that employers consider.
+However, PPE must not be the only control measure that PCBUs consider.
 By itself PPE will not control the transmission of the COVID-19 virus.